FelixDobro/Chess-Net/README.md

 # Chess-Net
-I want to create a chess Bot using a combined policy + value net -supervised
+The Goal is to make a decent chessbot using Machine Learning

+-- Trying out different networks as well as targets

+main ideas:
+policy for move prediction
+value for board evaluation